timostrating/snowbyte/README.md

 ## Plan
 - Start a Master plan repo
 - Write down all goals in Master plan repo
+- Get friend to do a Master plan challange as well
 - Get a mentor

 ## TODO's